 Following the completion of my professional training at the University of Canterbury, I moved to Sydney where I was employed at The Children’s Hospital at Westmead.
 In this role I worked across the Psychological Medicine and Adolescent Medicine departments and saw a variety of children and adolescents and their families who were both inpatients and outpatients of the hospital.
 In my day to day clinical work I was both an individual and family therapist.
 I also worked as a therapist on a large research trial and conducted conference presentations, lectures, training workshops and supervision in child & adolescent mental health and eating disorders.

-Since returning to New Zealand in 2011, I have been employed with the Specialist Mental Health Service within the Canterbury District Health Board working with both adults and adolescents with mental health problems.
-I currently hold a part-time role within this sector, specialising in Systemic Family Therapy and adolescent and young adult mental health.
+On returning to New Zealand in 2011, I was employed with the Specialist Mental Health Service within the Canterbury District Health Board working with both adults and adolescents with mental health problems until early 2020.
 I have been working in private practice intermittently since 2012.

 I have been involved in the immediate psychosocial response efforts in the Canterbury Earthquakes, Kaikoura Earthquake and the Christchurch Mosque Attacks.
 I also have experience working with members of the Defence Force and First Responders.